 Drawing (observational and expressive), 2D/3D material and methods, sketchbook-based study.

-It is necessary for participants of this course to bring an object or collection of objects from which to work.
-Participants will be working from these source objects for the duration of the course, so with this in mind here are a few things you should bear in mind when choosing your sources.
+It is necessary for students attending this course to bring an object or collection of objects from which to work.
+Students will be working from these source objects for the duration of the course, so with this in mind here are a few things you might bear in mind when choosing your sources.

 · Don’t choose anything too small and therefore difficult to examine visually.

 · Choose your object because it is visually interesting, not for other reasons.
 Ideally it should be rich in terms of elements like texture, structure, colour and shape.
 If your object does cover all of these elements, then hopefully it will cover most.